On the duals of smooth projective complex hypersurfaces: Proof of Theorem

+The equation \eqref{E2} tells us that the singularity of $V(f) \cap H(q)$ at the point $q^j$ is a node, see for instance \cite[Equivalence (11.33)]{RCS}.
+It is clear that $\Gamma$ is a constructible set in $B \times (\PP^n)^n$, since it is defined by finitely many algebraic equalities and inequalities.
+Let $p_1:B \times (\PP^n)^n \to B$ be the first projection and note that $\A(n,d)=p_1(\Gamma)$.
+Using Chevalley Theorem, see for instance \cite{Lo}, p.
+395, we conclude that the set $\A(n,d)$ is constructible in $B$.

-We show that $\A(n,d)$ is a non empty Zariski open subset in $\PP(S_d)$, and hence it is dense in $\PP(S_d)$, it is enough to show that $\A(n,d)$ is an open subset of $B$ in the strong complex topology, see \cite{Mu}.
+We show now that $\A(n,d)$ is a non empty Zariski open subset in $B$, and hence it is dense in $B$ and in $\PP(S)_d$, see \cite[Theorem 2.33]{Mu}.
+Let $Z=B \setminus \A(n,d)$.
+Then $Z$ is also a constructible set, and \cite[Proposition 2]{Lo} page 394, implies that the closure of $Z$ in $B$ in the Zariski topology coincides with its closure in the strong complex topology.
+Hence, to show that $\A(n,d)$ is a Zariski open subset in $B$, it is enough to show that $\A(n,d)$ is an open subset of $B$ in the strong complex topology.

-We fix now one element $f \in \A(n,d)$ and show that $\A(n,d)$ contains a neighborhood of $f$.
+We fix now one element $f \in \A(n,d)$ and show that $\A(n,d)$ contains a neighborhood of $f$ in $B$.
 The set $B$ is open, hence there are arbitrarily small open neighborhoods $U$ of $f$ with $f \in U \subset B$.
 For any polynomial $f' \in U$, we consider the gradient map

 and the corresponding dual mapping

 Since $f \in \A(n,d)$, there is a hyperplane $H$ such that $V(f) \cap H$ has $n$ singularities $A_1$ in general position, say at the points $p_j\in \PP^n$, for $j=1,\ldots,n$.
 It follows that the Hessian polynomial $Hess(f)$ of $f$ satisfies $Hess(f)(p_j) \ne 0$ for $j=1,\ldots,n$ and hence each analytic germ